alyptik/cepl/README.md

     cepl -cg++ -lboost_filesystem -lboost_context -lboost_system

-to run in C++ mode linking against Boost.
+to run in C++ mode linking against Boost and compiling with g++, or:

+    cepl -cclang -lelf

+to run in C mode linking against libelf and compiling with clang.

 #### CEPL understands the following options: